OCA/purchase-workflow/purchase_work_acceptance/readme/USAGE.rst

 ** Control Vendor Bill by Work Acceptance **

 #.
 After once the products and/or services have been accepted, Click 'Create Bill'
 #.
 You will be prompted to select a Work Acceptance.
-Select it and Click 'Create Vendor Bill'
+Select it and Click 'Post'